 There are lots of recipes for kale chips out there.
 I got my initial recipe from a wonderful twitter follower @paleoeater (who has a great blog full of delicious recipes www.paleoeater.wordpress.com).
 I have spent the last couple of weeks experimenting with kale chips, and always with good results.
 I think it reflects the versatility of kale that it can be cooked at so many different temperatures with different oils and still turn into the most delightful little crisp mouthful of wonderful ever.
 But I did learn a few important things about kale chips:

 Third, the variety of kale does matter.
 Have you noticed that there are several different varieties of kale readily available at the grocery store?
 They all work, but the really curly leaves seem to work the best (I think because the air gets underneath them while they cook).
 The really flat leaves are the most challenging (they stick to the pan and seems to take longer to cook and not be soggy).
 If you buy your kale already torn up in a bag, you’ll have to sift through it to remove the pieces with stem attached (which don’t crisp up well).
 It’s also really important to make sure that your kale is completely dry before putting oil on it, otherwise the kale chips will stay soggy.
+And it’s important not to overcrowd your baking sheet.
+When in doubt, use two sheets.

 - 8 loosely packed cups kale, torn into 1-1½“ pieces, tough stems removed